tempestive/flutter_blue/README.md

 </p>
 <br><br>

+## Changes for Fork

+This includes a few pull requests from the forked github repository.
+It does not seem to be maintained particularly and these changes are low-risk and useful (such as adding a getRssi method).
+See the updater branch for latest code.
+MZ

 ## Introduction

 FlutterBlue is a bluetooth plugin for [Flutter](https://flutter.dev), a new app SDK to help developers build modern multi-platform apps.